bakd247/hashAdder/README.md

 NOTICE:  YOU MUST KNOW HOW TO RUN A PYTHON PROGRAM FROM THE COMMAND LINE / TERMINAL IN ORDER TO USE THIS TOOL!!!

 Note: Best Performance using "pypy" I have not figured out why yet, but the newest versions of python run signifgantly slower than pypy does.
-I assume it has something to do wiht type hinting which is being added in the upcoming releases. the newest version loads collision list much faster but runs much slower and pypy runs much faster but loads slower...
+I assume it has something to do with "type hinting" which is being added in the upcoming releases.
+The newest versions of python, loads collision list much faster, but runs much slower, and pypy runs much faster but loads slower...

 ************
 **Installation of Prerequisites**